 At St. Michael, we offer a relaxed atmosphere that allows you to connect to the living God to grow your relationship with Him.
 We look forward to your visit!

 For additional information, please check out our FAQ below:

 What are you COVID-19 Safety Protocols?

-Social distancing observed; Masks required upon entry and exit; masks recommended during service.
+Social distancing observed; Masks recommended upon entry and exit.
 Mask-only section located in the north side of balcony.

 Where are you located?

 We offer a variety for you to choose from.
 Our Saturday night service from 5:30-6:30pm is a casual service (mixture between contemporary & traditional).
 On Sunday morning we have a traditional service from 9:00-10:00am.
 We also have a contemporary service from 11:00am to noon.
 Whatever you are looking for we have a service for you.
 We pray that God will lead you to His church.

 Do you have a nursery for my children?

 Yes, we have a staff of paid and volunteer people caring for the children in the Nursery Program.
 Nurseries are provided for the comfort of your children from newborn to age four during the 9:00am and 11:00am worship services.
 When you check your children in the nursery, you will receive a pager just in case your child needs you during service.
 If you don't think your child will be comfortable in the nursery, please bring them to worship with you.
 Children are always welcome!